9M2PJU/Quran-Cron-Player/README.md

    cd Quran-Cron-Player
    ```

-2. **Download Quran MP3 Files:**
+2. **Download and Setup MP3 Files:**
    - Obtain the Quran MP3 files from a reliable source.
-You can find these files on various Islamic resources or websites that provide Quran audio.
    - Place all the MP3 files into the `quran` directory within the project folder.

-3. **Edit Crontab:**
+3. **Configure Cron Jobs:**
-   - Modify the `crontab` file to set the desired times for the Quran playback.
+   - Edit the `crontab` file to set your preferred times for Quran playback.

 4. **Build and Run the Docker Container:**